Properties of stepwise parameter estimation in high-dimensional vine copulas: Theoretical Results on Stepwise Maximum Likelihood Estimation in Vine Copulas

 Both the joint MLE and the two-step \emph{inference for margins} approach by \citet{Joe05}, which maximizes $\ell_M$ and $\ell_C$ sequentially, are computationally too demanding for practical purposes.
 One therefore again resorts to a sequential approach, slightly modifying the stepwise MLE presented in \cref{sec:EstimKnownM}: first, $\bdeta$ is estimated by maximizing $\sumin \ell_M(\hbdeta; \bX_i)$.
-Then, the parameters of each bivariate copula are estimated separately, plugging in the estimate $\hbdeta$:
+Then, the parameters of each bivariate copula are estimated separately, plugging in the estimate $\hbdeta$.
+Similar to the previous section, stepwise MLE $(\hbdeta, \hbtheta_\eta)$ solves the solution to the system of equations